corda/corda-runtime-os/tools/plugins/preinstall/README.md

 	  -n, --namespace=<namespace>
                               The namespace in which to look for the Kafka secrets if TLS or SASL is enabled
-	  -t, --timeout=<timeout> The timeout in milliseconds for testing the kafka connection - defaults to 3000
+	  -t, --timeout=<timeout> The timeout in milliseconds for testing the Kafka connection - defaults to 3000

 ## run-all